BitAcademyDev/documentation/docs/staff/coaches/exercises.md

 The second student that arrives will be added to this team, and the exercise will start once the required number has been reached.

-You can manually override this by, disbanding a team and then manually enrolling any team you'd like.
+You can manually override the team member requirements by disbanding a team and then manually enrolling any team you'd like.
+This team doesn't need to adhere to the required team member count.
 This can also be used to deal with uneven group sizes, say you have 21 students in a group you don't want the last 3 to get stuck, so you can manually start them as a group of 3.